 All accommodations are individualized—there is not a standard list of what one “gets” if one has a specific disability.
 Many different disabilities have similar accommodations to address the needs imposed by the disability.
 Additionally, two people with the same disability may have very different needs depending upon the impact of the disability on each individual.

-Director, Office of Disability Services
+- Interim Director, Disability and Testing Services

-Alternative Media Specialist
+- Accessible Media Specialist

 The mission of the Office of Disability Services is to provide leadership in fostering an environment that supports the full participation by all individuals in the campus community.